 Whatsoever, it will affect the choice of location and the site and size of the farm as well as the choice of crops and the planting layout.
 For example, an agri-tourism business establishment should be relatively large and located preferably where it is visible and easily accessible to the public.
 A natural attraction and a pond for fish culture and aquatic plants will be a huge bonus.
 Here the likely crop candidates are the shade trees, fruit trees, and ornamental plants.
 A unique landscape architecture also needs to be designed.

 Knowing what you want before actually starting a farm will save the trouble of feeling frustrated because of error in either crop or site selection.
-The various factors that will affect selection should be considered.
+Next in line should be a thorough evaluation of the various factors necessary in order to come up with an informed decision as to the choice of crop or crops and the farm location and specific site.

 >>>Go to: Factors in Crop Selection